scifir/scifir-units/README.md

 if (x == a) // gives true if coordinates_2d is equal to point_2d
 {}

-if (x == "1m") // gives true if the coordinates_2d are equal to the specified coordinates in the string {}
+if (x == "1 m,2 m") // gives true if the coordinates_2d are equal to the specified coordinates in the string {}

 string b;